harvester/harvester-installer/README.md

 ## Hacking the Interactive Part of `harvester-installer`

-Ordinarily `harvester-installer` needs to be run from a booted ISO so it can actually install a system.
+Ordinarily `harvester-installer` needs to be run from a booted ISO, so it can actually install a system.
 But, if you're only working on changes to the interactive part of the installer (e.g. adding or changing fields, or altering the workflow) and don't actually